MetaGuru2030/BHG-Contract-Bot/README.md

-# Snipping & Front Run bot
+# Snipping & Front Run Contract bot

 BSCTokenSniper is a bot written in Python or Javascript to detect new PairCreated events in the Binance Smart Chain (when a liquidity pair has been created) and buy the token.
 It is quite reliable and works well.